Polsulpicien/ObserverAPI/docs/docs.md

 > Returns the count of tracked players, total number of commands executed and verified players for Observer
 -  [`lookback`](https://github.com/Polsulpicien/ObserverAPI/blob/main/docs/docs.md#lookback) > Wrapper on the [Lookback](https://api.invite.observer/v1/lookback) endpoint of the Observer API
 > Get the stats for a player from X days ago
+-  [`leaderboards`](https://github.com/Polsulpicien/ObserverAPI/blob/main/docs/docs.md#leaderboards) > Wrapper on the [Leaderboards](https://api.invite.observer/v1/leaderboards) endpoint of the Observer API
+> Get the leaderboards for a specific timeframe, gamemode and stat-type
 -  [`ranking`](https://github.com/Polsulpicien/ObserverAPI/blob/main/docs/docs.md#ranking) > Wrapper on the [Ranking](https://api.invite.observer/v1/ranking) endpoint of the Observer API
 > Get the ranking for a player on a specific leaderboard
 -  [`daily`](https://github.com/Polsulpicien/ObserverAPI/blob/main/docs/docs.md#rankdailying) > Wrapper on the [Daily](https://api.invite.observer/v1/daily) endpoint of the Observer API